opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     show this help message and exit

 	              --remote
 	                     flag  action  as  triggered by a remote node. used to avoid recur‐ sively triggering actions amongst nodes

 	       svcmgr compliance fix

-	              run  compliance  fixes. --ruleset <md5> instruct the collector to provide an historical ruleset.
+	              run compliance fixes.

 	              --attach
 	                     attach the modulesets specified during a compliance check/fix/fix‐